 If you have concerns in relation to the validity of a will, we can advise on the various grounds and your prospects of success and remedies.

-Why choose Edwards Duthie Shamash?
+Why choose Edwards Duthie Shamash when disputing a will?

 Edwards Duthie Shamash recognises and appreciates that handling wills and inheritance disputes can be highly sensitive and must be handled with care.
 We will work with you establish whether litigation via the Court or other Dispute Resolution with the involved parties is the right remedy for you and we can tailor our advice and assistance to your needs.